Guy Opperman: Author, blogger and podcast host

 In October 2012, Opperman had his first book published, Doing Time, an examination of the prison service and offender rehabilitation in the United Kingdom.
 In it he offers a consideration of re-offending, prisoner training, drug rehabilitation, prison management and payment by results in the prison system.

 Opperman is a member of the Advisory Board of the High Pay Centre and has co-authored an essay with Green Party MP Caroline Lucas and Trades Union Congress General Secretary Frances O'Grady entitled "Better Business: Moral Matters".
 In the essay he contrasts community-focussed businesses in his Northumberland seat with the lack of responsibility demonstrated by the banking sector.

 Opperman co-authored the report "All Hands on Deck" with Laura Farris for the Centre for Policy Studies in November 2018.
 The report details how businesses and employers can do more to close Britain's productivity gap by increasing flexible working.

 In February 2020, Opperman launched a podcast, Beyond the Bubble.
 The podcast aims to look at politics from outside the traditional "Westminster Bubble", by talking to MPs and key figures.
 Guests have included new Conservative MPs Dehenna Davison, Sarah Atherton and Jacob Young, as well as comedian and former Labour advisor Matt Forde.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Opperman has worked as a freelance advisor.